 When Penguin was rolled out, a colossal number of websites watched their rankings plummet overnight.

-Which leads us to our next point – if you play the black hat game, expect to get penalties from the search engines.
+This leads us to our next point – if you play the black hat game, expect to get penalties from the search engines.

 Not sure if you’ve been penalised?
 Use tools like SEMrush: